goat-package/goat/README.md

-# A Data-Centric Interaction Skeleton for CAS in the Go Language
+# GoAt: A Data-Centric Interaction Skeleton for CAS in the Go Language
-## GoAt library and plugin

 More info at [this link](https://goat-package.github.io/goat/).